 Thanks for listening, click Play!
-This is part 2 of a series, check out the first part, if you haven’t done so, here.
+This is part 2 of a series, check out the first part if you haven’t done so already.
 Thank you to Elisha Tan from TechLadies and Facebook for guest-hosting this episode.
 Check out my interview with her here.

 My brother and I had built a startup that had just been bought out by Groupon, the world’s biggest daily deal website, for an estimated USD$24 million according to The Straits Times newspaper.
 We made it on the front page of the national newspaper, I was busy representing Groupon on breakfast TV shows and on Channel NewsAsia, while my brother was busy moving our new offices from our shared hostel room to Harbourfront Centre.
 Here’s what happened after the rosy “overnight success” story, the arrival of hard times, which I mention in this episode!

-I’ve previously acknowledged my past faults in this episode and also in a video.
-I had been silent about this incident for 2 years because I used to believe that silence was noble, and I was dedicated to training myself in meditation to overcome some life-altering hardships, but after hearing what happened with Mumbrella Asia, I finally feel vindicated by their closure that I can finally speak out.
+I’ve previously acknowledged my past faults in this podcast episode and also in a video.
+I had been silent about this incident for 2 years because I believe that silence is noble, and as an Asian, you’re raised to let go of things and to avoid confrontation.
+I was dedicated to training myself in meditation to overcome some life-altering hardships, but after hearing about what happened with Mumbrella Asia, I finally feel vindicated by their closure that I can muster the courage to finally speak out.

-After 6 years of a successful and clean record, my startup journey was severely derailed by a PR crisis that embroiled one of my latest startups SumoStory, a crisis which was started and stoked by Mumbrella Asia, and led to me disbanding it- but not without some justice that would come two years later.
+After 6 years of a successful and clean record, my startup journey was derailed by a PR crisis that embroiled one of my latest startups SumoStory, a crisis that was started and stoked by Mumbrella Asia, and led to its disbandment- but not without some justice that would come two years later.
+If you’d like to know how justice has been served, read on.

-In my company’s pursuit to provide affordable, data-driven public relations for startups in Singapore, I personally became the target of several cyberattacks (and weird conspiracy theories by some) that set to undermine my credibility, by Eleanor Dickinson, then Author at Mumbrella Asia, and the co-founder of Redhill PR Agency, whose name I have always failed to enter into memory.
+In my company’s pursuit to provide affordable, data-driven public relations for startups in Singapore, I personally became the target of several cyberattacks (and weird conspiracy theories by some) that set to undermine my credibility, by Eleanor Dickinson, then Editor at Mumbrella Asia, and the co-founder of Redhill PR Agency, whose name I have always failed to enter into memory.
+Some competitors will employ tactics to deter others from entering their industry, usually the incumbents, that’s common startup knowledge, but these two took it to a strange and extreme level that goes against the values of fair competition.
 Please read ahead for reasons why you should never hire Eleanor Dickinson for any journalism jobs.

 As her boss, the owner of Mumbrella, has hinted in an article about what happens when adults leave the office keys with the kids: